 - Invasive Species: Sometimes, a new species is a predator with no natural enemies and will overtake an existing animal population.
 A good example of this is the Burmese python in Southern Florida, where many have made their way to the Everglades.
 Since they have been known to eat endangered birds and alligators, these snakes present a new danger to an already fragile ecosystem.

 - Pet Trade: Popular pet animals, such as parrots, often die during shipping or because of abuse and neglect.

 Regardless of the many factors that threaten animals today, the bottom line is that once an animal is extinct, it’s gone forever.
 Species such as the black rhino are truly on the edge.
 Wildlife foundations, zoos, conservation organizations, and field researchers have worked together for many years to fight for their survival.
 Protecting endangered species, helping them breed, and encouraging the species’ survival are all efforts that we must take seriously.

 Interested in how you can support wildlife conservation through Out of Africa Wildlife Park?

 You can help support the park’s conservation efforts by becoming an Annual Member, participating in our Adopt-an-Animal program, and through Individual Giving.
-Your support will assist Out of Africa Wildlife Park and the David Sheldrick Wildlife Trust to protect the African elephant and black rhinos in Africa and well as other species our programs are involved with.
+Your support will assist Out of Africa Wildlife Park and the David Sheldrick Wildlife Trust to protect the African elephant and black rhinos in Africa and other species our programs are involved with.

-Providing exceptional animal care, rescuing and rehabilitating wildlife, protecting and preserving wilderness and its denizens…all of these noble efforts are hollow if we do not teach future generations the value of all living creatures great and small.
+Providing exceptional animal care, rescuing and rehabilitating wildlife, protecting and preserving wilderness and its denizens…all of these noble efforts are hollow if we do not teach future generations the value of all living creatures, great and small.
 This responsibility we all must share.